europeana/api2/README.md

 way is to override the 'REMOVED' values using a `europeana.user.properties` file placed in the same folder.
 This file is set to be ignored by git so won't be committed.

 The kubernetes configuration files are templates containing environment variables.
-You can generate a configuration file containing the correct variable values using for example
+You can generate a proper configuration file by first setting the environment variables and then running for example

-envsubst < $WORKSPACE/api2/k8s/overlays/canary/deployment_patch.properties.yaml.template > $WORKSPACE/api2/k8s/overlays/canary/deployment_patch.properties.yaml
+`envsubst < $WORKSPACE/api2/k8s/overlays/canary/deployment_patch.properties.yaml.template > $WORKSPACE/api2/k8s/overlays/canary/deployment_patch.properties.yaml`

 ## LICENSE